Markieta/terraform-provider-demo/README.md

 # terraform-provider-demo

-Demonstrating a custom Terraform provider.
+Demonstrating a custom Terraform provider that creates/updates file content inside a GitHub repository.

+## Disclaimer

+**This custom provider is not recommended for production environments.**

+I have written this provider for demonstration purposes, there is still room for improvement.

 ## Environment Details